 "Their defensive linemen are very good," Howard said.
 "They are big and quick.
 Their quarterback also plays linebacker and he does a nice job; he's a physical kid.
 They have a lot more kids going both ways than in the past.

-Page 2 of 2 - Last week the Bulldogs outgained Parkview by 130 yards but were burned by a pair of turnovers in the 1-TD setback.
+Last week the Bulldogs outgained Parkview by 130 yards but were burned by a pair of turnovers in the 1-TD setback.

 "Our plan going in was we had to control the ball and take pressure off the defense," Howard said.
 "We've got to continue drives and eliminate turnovers.
 The more 20-play drives you can put together, the better chance you've got."